 DreamHost servers running Ubuntu Bionic or Debian Buster support TLS 1.2 and 1.3.
 View the following article to check which operating system your server is running.

-Older private servers (VPS) running Debian Stretch only support TLS 1.2.
+Older virtual private servers (VPS) running Debian Stretch only support TLS 1.2.
 View the following article to check which operating system your server is running.

 As of January 29th 2018, DreamHost no longer supports TLS 1.0 on its web servers.
 If you're still using a browser that is only able to connect using TLS 1.0, you will not be able to view websites hosted at DreamHost using HTTPS.
 This means any site using an SSL certificate.

 View the Checking browser TLS support section below to ensure your browser is compatible with versions 1.2 and above.